albertopeam/clean-architecture/README.md

 }
 ```

-Spy using a class.
-Nimble will help us to wait until the async operation is complete or timeout (default 1 second) completes.
+In this example we are doing the Spying using a class.
+The test is more readable but the quantity of code to write is bigger.
+This technique is used frequently when using protocols as a way to respond as response to an async operation.
+Nimble will help us to wait until the async operation is complete or timeout (default 1 second) finishes.

 ```swift
 import XCTest